N-Erickson/DazedTrader/README.md

 - All credentials are handled securely and stored locally only
 - Review the source code before using with real accounts
 - Enable 2FA on your Robinhood account for additional security
+- User assumes all risks using this software

 ### Trading Risks
 - **All crypto trading involves significant financial risk**